Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 You have trained your mind to gain mastery over your body and the mind's own deepest capabilities.

+### Check
-**Check:** The DC and the effect of a successful check depend on the task you attempt.
+The DC and the effect of a successful check depend on the task you attempt.

 |                          |     |
 |--------------------------|-----|